UPDATED/VERIFIED AS OF MAY 19, 2023

-Currently, pursuant to the FY16 NDAA, section 992 of Title 10, U.S. Code, Department of Defense Instruction (DoDI) 1322.34 ("Financial Readiness of Service Members"), and NAVADMIN 201/22 ("Fiscal Year 2023 General Military Requirements"), Sailors are provided financial readiness training at personal and professional touchpoints across the military lifecycle, beginning with recruit and officer accessions training and continuing throughout a Service member's career and transition to civilian life.
+As directed by Department of Defense Instruction (DoDI) 1322.34, ("Financial Readiness of Service Members"), and NAVADMIN 209/24, ("Fiscal Year 2025 Common Military Requirements"), Sailors are provided financial readiness training at personal and professional touchpoints across the military lifecycle, beginning with recruit and officer accessions training and continuing throughout a Service member's career and transition to civilian life.
 The first touchpoint is "Initial Entry Training" whereby financial readiness training is provided at Boot Camp for enlisted Sailors and during the officer accessions training pipeline for officers.
 The other touchpoints are as follows:

 - First permanent duty station